Wrinkles. As inevitable as life, even beautiful if we know how to wear them, and if we know how to take care of them.

-Which are the most difficult to cure?
+Which are the hardest to cure?

 I would say yes.
-The first, as always, is there prevention: the most important anti-wrinkle cream is protection.
+The first, as always, is the prevention: the most important anti-wrinkle cream is protection.
 Without a doubt.
 To be used always and from a very young age.
 In summer but also in winter.
 Having said that, since we are destined to age, we must act above all on photoaging and hydration.